CIDRAM/Docs/readme.en.md

 It's possible to make the front-end more secure by enabling two-factor authentication ("2FA").
 When logging into a 2FA-enabled account, an email is sent to the email address associated with that account.
 This email contains a "2FA code", which the user must then enter, in addition to the username and password, in order to be able to log in using that account.
 This means that obtaining an account password would not be enough for any hacker or potential attacker to be able to log into that account, as they would also need to already have access to the email address associated with that account in order to be able to receive and utilise the 2FA code associated with the session, thus making the front-end more secure.

 Firstly, to enable two-factor authentication, using the front-end updates page, install the PHPMailer component.
 CIDRAM utilises PHPMailer for sending emails.
-It should be noted that although CIDRAM, by itself, is compatible with PHP >= 5.4.0, PHPMailer requires PHP >= 5.5.0, therefore meaning that enabling two-factor authentication for the CIDRAM front-end won't be possible for PHP 5.4 users.

 After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the CIDRAM configuration page or configuration file.
 More information about these configuration directives is included in the configuration section of this document.
 After you've populated the PHPMailer configuration directives, set `enable_two_factor` to `true`.
 Two-factor authentication should now be enabled.